IllusionMods/IllusionModdingAPI/doc/KKAPI.Chara.md

 ## `CharaCustomFunctionController`

 Base type for custom character extensions.
 It provides many useful methods that abstract away the nasty hooks needed to figure out when  a character is changed or how to save and load your custom data to the character card.
 This controller is a MonoBehaviour that is added to root gameObjects of ALL characters spawned into the game.
 It's recommended to not use constructors, Awake or Start in controllers.
-Use `KKAPI.Chara.CharaCustomFunctionController.OnReload(KKAPI.GameMode)` instead.
+Use `KKAPI.Chara.CharaCustomFunctionController.OnReload(KKAPI.GameMode,System.Boolean)` instead.
 ```csharp
 public abstract class KKAPI.Chara.CharaCustomFunctionController
     : MonoBehaviour